Elena Gracinda Santos: Personal life and early years

 The 1.70 m tall Santos kicks with right foot and plays in the wing attacker position.

 Club career

+NJ/NY Gotham FC

 Santos played for NJ/NY Gotham FC Reserves in the Women's Premier Soccer League of the United States.

+Galatasaray

-In March 2022, she moved to Turkey, and joined the newly established club Galatasaray S.K. in İtsanbul to play in the Women's Super League.
+In March 2022, she moved to Turkey, and joined the newly established club Galatasaray S.K. in Istanbul to play in the Women's Super League.